Are you looking for the best things to do in Warsaw in winter? Read on, as I go through them all!

 Don’t forget things like a power bank, a daypack, a reusable water bottle (I’ve always drunk the tap water in Poland and been fine) and an EU adaptor.

 If you’re on a Europe trip in winter, you might wonder where’s best to go after Warsaw?

-You’re in a great position here; you can either journey north to the Baltic countries, east to Berlin or south to Krakow (and then onto other Central European countries!).
+You’re in a great position here; you can either journey north to the Baltic countries, east to Berlin (I visited Berlin just before my November trip to Warsaw) or south to Krakow (and then onto other Central European countries!).

 FAQs about visiting Warsaw in winter